 Lawn Doctor of Buffalo Grove-Lake Zurich-Barrington-Palatine fertilizing a thriving lawn

-The benefits of lawn fertilizer are endless.
+The benefits of a lawn fertilizer schedule are endless.
 For starters, feeding your grass will let it grow greener and thicker.
 Fertilizing improves the health of a lawn’s root system, making the grass more resistant to weeds and drought.
 When done properly, lawn feeding drastically upgrades the yard’s appearance and makes those summer barbecues all the more welcoming.

 Fertilization, like any lawn care task, requires special attention when it comes to timing, frequency, and location.
 All of these factors impact its effectiveness and the overall health of your grass.
 In fact, neglecting them can hurt your lawn.
 Our advice will help you establish an effective lawn fertilizer schedule.